-An interesting thing in Laos
+An interesting thing in Laos traveling by public transportation

 When you are backpacking Laos and you travel by bus, you will have many hours of traveling ahead of you die to the long travel distances.
 Sometimes, Laotian people will fall sleep supporting their head in your shoulder.
 This is very typical while traveling in Laos with local people.